Skip to content

 sudo apt install bash-completion

-On RHEL based distributions, use dnf command to install the package.
+On RHEL and Fedora based distributions, use dnf command to install the package.

 sudo dnf install bash-completion